mumairofficial/khalilstemmler-website-2019/src/pages/articles/solid-principles/solid-typescript.md

 category: Software Design
 image: /img/blog/solid/solid.png
 published: true
+anchormessage: This article is part the upcoming book SOLID book. <a href="/resources/solid-nodejs-architecture">Get it, free</a>.
 ---

 *From the upcoming free ebook, [SOLID - An introduction to software architecture and design principles with Node.js and TypeScript](/resources/solid-nodejs-architecture).*